‘Vibrant, diverse, creative’: Why I love being a student in Manchester

 Hey, I’m Nina.
 I’m 20 years old and I live in a Unite Students property called Cavendish Place, which is located in Manchester - one of the UK’s most popular student cities.

-If you’re thinking of moving here to study, or if you’ve recently moved and are wondering how to spend your time, I’d like to give you some inspiration on what to do in Manchester on a spare day.
+Thinking of moving here to study, or recently moved and wondering how to spend your time?
+I’d like to give you some inspiration on what to do in Manchester on a spare day.

-Manchester is a really vibrant, diverse, creative, and multicultural city - it is often described as a smaller version of London.
+Manchester is a really vibrant, diverse, creative, and multicultural city - it's often described as a smaller version of London.

-Once you’ve finished breakfast, explore the street art and the independent vintage stores of the northern quarter.
-Don’t forget to go to Afflecks Palace, a warehouse full of independent traders.
+Once you’ve finished breakfast, explore the street art and the independent vintage stores of the Northern Quarter.
+Don’t forget to go to Afflecks, a warehouse full of independent traders.
 You can basically get everything there, even a spontaneous tattoo or piercing.

 Moving on, check out Manchester’s impressive culture.
-If you take a walk by the canals, you literally feel its industrial past contrasting with the modernity.
-If you are now relaxed a bit, this is the perfect opportunity to go to the John Rylands Library.
-This is a really old but enormously beautiful library which will give you real Harry Potter/Hogwarts vibes.
-If you are not tired of the art and culture yet, head to Manchester Art Gallery, which is not only inspiring but also free.
+If you take a walk by the canals, you literally feel its industrial past contrasting with modern times.
+If you're feeling relaxed, this is the perfect opportunity to go to the John Rylands Library.
+This is a really old but enormously beautiful library that will give you real Harry Potter/Hogwarts vibes.
+If you're not tired of the art and culture yet, head to Manchester Art Gallery, which is not only inspiring, but also free.

 To fill up your stomach, you could buy something at one of Manchester’s markets and eat it in the sunny downtown garden, which is called Piccadilly Gardens.

-If you are not tired of shopping yet, try the Arndale.
+If you're not tired of shopping yet, try the Arndale.
 Trust me, it is a shopaholic’s paradise.
 If you don’t want to do that, take a short trip to Asia with a visit to Chinatown, the place to enjoy lots of Chinese food, architecture, and culture.

 For rounding up your day with a nice dinner, you can go for basically every possible cuisine in Manchester.
 But my favourite will always be Yard and Coop, where you will taste the best chicken ever (they have veggie options too).